-Shelly became the Advisory Board Chair at Children’s HealthWatch in January 2016.
+Karen Charles became the Advisory Board Chair in April 2023.

 Karen Meyerhoff Sweet was born in Baltimore, Maryland, and graduated from Park School, Harvard College, and the Shady Hill School Teacher Training Course.
 Karen lived and worked in Europe for 11 years as a dealer in contemporary art.
 From 1977 to 1983 she owned and directed her own gallery in Athens, Greece.
 Karen resettled in the US in 1983 and married Robert W. Sweet, Jr. They have 2 adult children.